When Less Is More: Binary Feedback Can Outperform Ordinal Comparisons in Ranking Recovery: Is Ordinal Comparison Data Always Better?

 The count-based method then derive the ordering in preference between items 1 and 2 based on the following metrics:

 where $A$ and $B$ represent the accumulated pairwise rewards of item $1$ based on the original discrete dataset and its binarized counterpart, respectively.
-Here, \( A > 0 \) indicates that item 1 has a higher accumulated score out of the \( L \) comparisons, implying that item 1 is preferred.
-Similarly, \( B > 0 \) means that more than half of the individuals choose item 1 over item 2, also indicating a preference for item 1.
-We are interested in which metric is more likely to provide correct preference ranking of items.
-This problem reduces to analyzing $\mathbb{P}(A>0)$ and $\mathbb{P}(B>0)$.
+Here, $ A > 0 $ indicates that item 1 has a higher accumulated score out of the $ L $ comparisons, implying that item 1 is preferred.
+Similarly, $ B > 0 $ means that more than half of the individuals choose item 1 over item 2, also indicating a preference for item 1.